-In the event that unanticipated cultural or paleontological resources (including structural features, unusual amounts of bone or shell, artifacts, human remains, or architectural remains) are encountered during construction, all earthmoving activity shall cease until the developer retains the services of a qualified archaeologist.
+In the event that unanticipated historical or archeological resources (including structural features, unusual amounts of bone or shell, artifacts, human remains, or architectural remains) are encountered during construction, all earthmoving activity shall cease until the developer retains the services of a qualified archaeologist.
 The archaeologist or paleontologist shall examine the findings, assess their significance, and offer recommendations for procedures deemed appropriate to either further investigate or mitigate adverse impacts to those cultural or paleontological archaeological resources that have been encountered (e.g., excavate the significant resource).
+If human remains are discovered, the County is subject to the provisions of the California Health and Safety Code Section 7050.5 and California PRC Section 5097.94 et seq., regarding the discovery and disturbance of human remains should any be discovered during project construction.

 - b) Would the project cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? - Less Than Significant with Mitigation Incorporation.
-Based on the July 2008 archaeological evaluations of the project area, no known prehistoric resources are located within the proposed project area.
-There is always the potential to disturb unknown cultural resources during construction activities; therefore, implementation of Mitigation Measure 5 would ensure that the proposed project would result in a less than significant impact to prehistoric and historic resources. - c) Would the project directly or indirectly destroy a unique paleontological resource or site or unique geological feature? - No Impact.
+Based on the July 2008 archaeological evaluations of the project area, no known archaeological resources are located within the proposed project area.
+There is always the potential to disturb unknown archaeological resources during construction activities; therefore, implementation of Mitigation Measure 5 would ensure that the proposed project would result in a less than significant impact to prehistoric and historic resources. - c) Would the project directly or indirectly destroy a unique paleontological resource or site or unique geological feature?

+No Impact.
 According to the El Dorado County General Plan Environmental Impact Report (Pages 2-69 and 2-70 of Volume 4a), paleontological resources in El Dorado County are associated with limestone cave deposits, occurrences of the Mehrten formation, and Pleistocene channel deposits.
 Since the project does not occur in areas supporting any of these formations, construction is not expected to affect any paleontological resources.
-The site also does not contain any other unique geologic features. - d) Would the project disturb any human remains, including those interred outside of formal cemeteries?
+The site also does not contain any other unique geologic features.

+d) Would the project disturb any human remains, including those interred outside of formal cemeteries?